nulldriver/maven-resource/README.md

 * `version_file`: *Required.* The path to the version file

-* `files`: *Optional.* Map of paths to auxillary artifacts to upload alongside the primary artifact.
+* `files`: *Optional.* Map of paths to auxiliary artifacts to upload alongside the primary artifact.
 Takes the form _classifier: artifact/path-to-artifact_.
-The packing type will be deduced from the file extension. **Warning**: you will need to be careful with your glob pattern when specifying auxillary artifacts.
+The packing type will be deduced from the file extension. **Warning**: you will need to be careful with your glob pattern when specifying auxiliary artifacts.
 You'll need to discern between the different file paths.
 For example, if your primary artifact is `my-artifact-0.2.3.beta-rc.7.jar`, your glob pattern will need to be...

 ```yaml
 - put: artifact